 Prerequisite: PHYS 1201 (C or higher), and MATH 1400 (C or higher) or MATH 1510 (C or higher).
-MnTC Goals: 3.

-PHYS 1900 Topics in Physics 1-4 cr
+PHYS 1900 Topics in Physics

 An examination of a special topic in physics; intended for all interested students.
 Topics courses do not satisfy goals of the Minnesota Transfer Curriculum.